luizgdsmdev/Javascript-studies/basics/prototype/intro.md

 console.log(obj.__proto__);//Shows {speak: ƒ}, speak: ƒ (), constructor: class Human, [[Prototype]]: Object

-//__proto__ points to the prototype from the class, therefore, it's going to change not only for it's own but for
+//__proto__ points to the prototype from the class, therefore, it's going to change not only for itself but for
 //all existing instances from class Human obj.__proto__.speak = function() {return "New source, changed from the 'obj' object.";};